-Prereg: MATH 095 or 098 or equivalent with a grade of at least 2.0 or placement test score above MATH 098
+Prereq: MATH 096 or 098 or equivalent with a grade of at least 2.0 or satisfactory placement test score

 Introduction to the analysis of data using descriptive statistics, probability, and inferential statistics.
-Topics include: data collection methods; measures of center and variation; graphical presentation of data; probability; binomial and normal distributions; confidence intervals: hypothesis tests of one and two parameters, using the normal.
-Student-t, and chi-square distributions; linear correlation and regression.
+Topics include: data collection methods; measures of center and variation; graphical presentation of data; probability; binomial and normal distributions; confidence intervals; hypothesis tests of one and two parameters, using the normal, Student-t, and chi-square distributions; linear correlation and regression.

-MATH 147 (5) Finite Mathematics • GER-NS, QS
+MATH 147 (5) Business Precalculus • GER-NS, QS

-(formerly MATH 156)
+(formerly MATH 147/MATH 156 Finite Mathematics)

-Prereg: MATH 098 or equivalent with a grade of at least 2.0 or placement test score above MATH 098
+Prereq: MATH 098 or equivalent with a grade of at least 2.0 or placement test score above MATH 098